As a kid, I had the pleasure to have the late Jimmy

 so-called, prodigy kids instructions and to play an exhibition 14.1 match.

-What I remember most of Jimmy Caras' teaching wasn't so much the
+What I remember most of Jimmy Caras' class wasn't as much his

-class he gave, but the exhibition match later that night.
+"teaching" but more so the exhibition match later that night.
 While

 playing our top ringer, I was stunned by how this old fart Jimmy could be so